 Accessing assignment submissions feedback and marking

 In order to access student submissions, you need to enter the assignments submission area.
-You can download all the submissions as one convenient zip file from the assignment Settings block.
+You can download all the submissions as one convenient zip file from the assignment Administration block.
 All files will be proceeded by the student name and the archive name contains the assignment title and completion date for easy identification.

-- Click on the assignment in your Moodle course.
+- Click on the Assignment in your Moodle course.

 - Double click the downloaded .zip file to view the assignment files.